 - zest and juice of 1 lemon

 - Finely chop the chili and remove the seeds.
-Add this to the pan along with the zest of the lemon and all the juice.
-Add the sugar and heat slowly to dissolve.
+Add this to the pan along with the zest of the lemon, sugar and spices and heat slowly to dissolve the sugar.

 - Now ramp up the heat and boil madly for about 5-10 minutes or until a spoonful of the jam sets to a crinkle on a chilled saucer.